-The Australian Competition and Consumer Commission has made an interim ruling against the banks and in favor of Apple.
+The Australian Competition and Consumer Commission (ACCC) has made an interim ruling against the banks and in favor of Apple.

 “However, given the complexity of the issues and the limited time available, the ACCC has decided not to grant interim authorisation at this time,” said ACCC Chairman Rod Sims.
 “The ACCC requires more time to consult and consider the views of industry, consumers, and other interested parties.”

 Apple previously said that the banks did not understand how Apple Pay works and that the banks wanted to keep complete control over their customers.
+Apple believes that by integrating the payment system directly into its devices, it can offer a more secure and user-friendly experience compared to third-party solutions.

 Source Apple Insider